zhibin-wang09/Post-It/README.md

-# Project Name: Post It
+# Project Name: Virtual Post It
 Post it is a simple note-taking extension that allows you to take notes on any website.
 You will never be afraid of losing your note because it is attached to the WEBSITE!!!

 ## Disclaimer